The jacket of the last volume of Berlin’s letters, to be published by Chatto & Windus on 3 September 2015: photo by Gemma Levine

 ‘[O]ne of the distinguishing characteristics of a great man is that his active intervention makes what seemed highly improbable in fact happen.’

 Isaiah Berlin, ‘Chaim Weizmann’ (1958)

 The Isaiah Berlin Virtual Library is the website of The Isaiah Berlin Literary Trust, which looks after all aspects of Berlin’s literary estate.
-The Trust’s main tasks are to publish Berlin’s work, including his letters; to maintain this website, on which unpublished material and relevant information is posted; and in general to foster awareness of and access to Berlin’s intellectual, literary and personal legacy.
-It is also hoped that this site may help bring to light those of Berlin’s letters that are still unknown to the Trust (some of which are in library archives, some in private hands), so that they may be considered for inclusion in the edition of his letters whose fourth and last volume is now in preparation.
+The Trust’s main tasks are to publish Berlin’s work, including his letters; to maintain this website, where unpublished material and relevant information are posted; and in general to foster awareness of and access to Berlin’s intellectual, literary and personal legacy.
+It is also hoped that this site may help bring to light those of Berlin’s letters that are still unknown to the Trust (some of which are in library archives, some in private hands), so that copies may be deposited in his archive and transcripts made available in print or online.